VitorBarbosaDev/EndlessRunnerGame/TESTING.md

 ## AUTOMATED TESTING

-The Automated Testing includes all the testing that is carried out by a program, like W3C HTML validation.
+Automated Testing includes all the testing that is carried out by a program, like W3C HTML validation.

 ###  W3C Validator
-W3C was used to validate all pages and also the css.
+W3C was used to validate all pages and also the CSS.

 #### Results for Index.html
 ![image](https://github.com/VitorBarbosaDev/EndlessRunnerGame/assets/46977318/4d16698b-4530-41a5-8ce3-2c264deb2e5f)